 The most recognisable examples are ‘Verified by Visa’ and ‘MasterCard SecureCode’.
-What they, and all similar providers do, is give you an extra security layer, limiting your exposure to credit card fraud, while placing liability with the bank.
+What they, and all similar providers do, is giving you an extra security layer, limiting your exposure to credit card fraud, while placing liability with the bank.

 Beware though, there is a potential downside.
-In our experience, 3D Secure verification can stop customers finalising their purchase, because they’ve forgotten their password.
+In our experience, 3D Secure verification can stop customers from finalising their purchase, because they’ve forgotten their password.
 If you end up with too many abandoned baskets, the obstacle it presents to customers could outweigh the financial benefits of reducing the proportionate fraud.

-By Nichola Ansbro, call centre manager and fraud protection expert at Office Kitten.
+By Nichola Ansbro, call centre manager and fraud protection expert at Office Kitten